Apply Online

 LSAT Waiver

 The American Bar Association has granted law schools permission to admit a certain percentage of applicants without Law School Admissions Test (LSAT) scores.
-Students who meet all the qualifications below MAY qualify:
+Students who meet the qualifications below MAY qualify:

 • Is a recent (within the last 12 months) graduate of the University of Nebraska–Lincoln